ryanmuska/Swift/README.md

     for item in collection { . . . }

     var fruitsArray = [“banana”, “apple”, “tomato”, “peach”];
-    for fruit in fruits {
+    for fruit in fruitsArray {
       print(fruit);
     }